google-native logo

 scopes string[]

-The scopes of a policy define which resources an ACM policy can restrict, and where ACM resources can be referenced.
-For example, a policy with scopes=["folders/123"] has the following behavior: - vpcsc perimeters can only restrict projects within folders/123 - access levels can only be referenced by resources within folders/123.
-If empty, there are no limitations on which resources can be restricted by an ACM policy, and there are no limitations on where ACM resources can be referenced.
-Only one policy can include a given scope (attempting to create a second policy which includes "folders/123" will result in an error).
-Currently, scopes cannot be modified after a policy is created.
-Currently, policies can only have a single scope.
+The scopes of the AccessPolicy.
+Scopes define which resources a policy can restrict and where its resources can be referenced.
+For example, policy A with scopes=["folders/123"] has the following behavior: - ServicePerimeter can only restrict projects within folders/123. - ServicePerimeter within policy A can only reference access levels defined within policy A. - Only one policy can include a given scope; thus, attempting to create a second policy which includes folders/123 will result in an error.
+If no scopes are provided, then any resource within the organization can be restricted.
+Scopes cannot be modified after a policy is created.
+Policies can only have a single scope.
 Format: list of folders/{folder_number} or projects/{project_number}

 title string